-- High Impact Pilot Research Award (IP)
+- High Impact Research Project Award

-- High Impact Research Project Award (IR)
+- High Impact Pilot Research Award

-- Cornelius Hopper Diversity Award Supplement (CHDAS)
+- Cornelius Hopper Diversity Award Supplement

-- Mackay California-Pacific Rim Tobacco Policy Scholar Award (MT)
+- Mackay California-Pacific Rim Tobacco Policy Scholar Award

-- Scientific Conference Award (CX)
+- Scientific Conference Award

-- Key Dates and deadlines
+- Key Dates

 - Review process

-High Impact Pilot Research Award (IP)
+High Impact Pilot Research Award

-Maximum Duration: 2 years
+Maximum duration: 2 years

-Project-Related Travel: As needed (must be fully justified)
+- Project-related travel: As needed (must be fully justified)

-Travel to TRDRP Conference: Maximum $750 (mandatory)
+- Travel to TRDRP conference: $750 (mandatory)

-Scientific Conference Travel: $2,000 per year (excluding a mandatory allocation of $750 in one year of the project for travel to the TRDRP Conference).
+- Scientific conference travel: $2,000 per year (excluding a mandatory allocation of $750 in one year of the project for travel to the TRDRP Conference)

 **Any item costing $5,000 or more

-- Applicants must have a PI-status at the sponsoring institution.
+Applicants must have a PI-status at the sponsoring institution.

-- U.S. citizenship is not a requirement.
+U.S. citizenship is not a requirement.

-Criteria-1 (30% scoring weight)
+Criteria-1 (30 percent scoring weight)

-Responsiveness to intent of the award type: Is the study pilot or exploratory in nature?
+- Responsiveness to intent of the award type: Is the study pilot or exploratory in nature?
 Does the study represent a new research trajectory that is not currently funded from other sources?
-Does the applicant describe how the pilot study will lead to an expanded research effort in the future including specific funding sources and award types?
+Does the applicant describe how the pilot study will lead to an expanded research effort in the future, including specific funding sources and award types?

-Criteria-2 (50% scoring weight)
+Criteria-2 (50 percent scoring weight)

-Criteria-3 (20% scoring weight)
+Criteria-3 (20 percent scoring weight)

-Investigators: Are the investigators appropriately trained and well suited to carry out this work?
+- Investigators: Are the investigators appropriately trained and well-suited to carry out this work?
 Is the work proposed appropriate to the experience level of the PD/PI and other researchers?
 Does the investigative team bring complementary and integrated expertise to the project (if applicable)?

-Environment: Does the scientific environment in which the work will be done contribute to the probability of success?
-Do the proposed studies benefit from unique features of the scientific environment, or subject populations, or employ useful collaborative arrangements?
+- Environment: Does the scientific environment in which the work will be done contribute to the probability of success?
+Do the proposed studies benefit from unique features of the scientific environment, or subject populations or employ useful collaborative arrangements?
 Is there evidence of institutional support?

-Protection of human subjects from research risk: If human subjects are involved, protections from research risk relating to their participation in the proposed research will be assessed.
+- Protection of human subjects from research risk: If human subjects are involved, protections from research risk relating to their participation in the proposed research will be assessed.

-Inclusion of women, minorities, and children in research: If human subjects are involved, the adequacy of plans to include subjects of both genders, all racial and ethnic groups (and subgroups), and children as appropriate for the scientific goals of the research will be assessed.
-Plans for the recruitment and retention of subjects will also be evaluated.
+- Inclusion of women, minorities and children in research: If human subjects are involved, the adequacy of plans to include subjects of both genders, all racial and ethnic groups (and subgroups) and children as appropriate for the scientific goals of the research will be assessed.
+Plans for the recruitment and retention of subjects also will be evaluated.

 - Care and use of vertebrate animals in research: If vertebrate animals are involved in the project, plans for their care and use will be assessed.